cymatiste/botinthewoods/README.md

 ## To replicate:
 - install node
 - In the project folder, cmd > npm install
-- you can generate the scenes without a developer twitter account but if you want to tweet them you'll need one (there are lots of tutorials around on how to do this).
+- you can generate the scenes without a developer twitter account but if you want to tweet them you'll need one.
 You'll also have to add a config.js in the root folder containing the following:

 ```
 var config = {